Sylius/Sylius/CONFLICTS.md

   References: https://github.com/PolishSymfonyCommunity/SymfonyMockerContainer/issues/20

+- `doctrine/annotations:^2.0`:

+  This version results in the following error:
+  `Error: Call to undefined method Doctrine\Common\Annotations\AnnotationRegistry::registerLoader()` when running tests with `phpunit:8.5.x` in SyliusUiBundle

 - `doctrine/migrations:3.5.3`:

   This version is causing a problem with migrations and results in throwing a `Doctrine\Migrations\Exception\MetadataStorageError` exception e.g. when executing `sylius:install` command.